Skip to content

 Non-ANS content

-Resizer v2 not only supports resizing images from Photo Center, but it also supports external images.
-In the next example, we demonstrate a scenario in PageBuilder where we have a block that has the ability for an editor to specify an external image through a custom field.
-We show you how you can use image Resizer v2 to transform the image URL provided through a custom field in your block.
+Resizer v2 also supports external images.
+This section provides an example of a a block that has the ability for an editor to specify an external image through a custom field in PageBuilder Editor.

-Starting with the following manual promo block example, we have a block that outputs an image and headline, provided that both are supplied through PageBuilder Editor.
-Note the image is just going to use the imageURL provided with no resizing.
+The following block outputs an image and a headline, provided that both are supplied through PageBuilder Editor.
+The image uses the imageURL with no resizing.

 import React from "react";